e6on/Twitch-Streamer-Docker-Setup/README.md

 Place all the video files you want to stream into the `videos/` directory.
 By default, the script finds all `.mp4`, `.mkv`, and `.mpg` files.
 You can customize the supported file types via the `VIDEO_FILE_TYPES` environment variable (see the Configuration section).
 The playlist is automatically regenerated and updated whenever you add, remove, or move videos in this directory.

+### 6. (Optional) Add Background Music

+If you want to replace the original audio from your videos with a custom background music track, you can use the music feature.

+1. Create a `music/` directory in the project root.
+2. Place your audio files (e.g., `.mp3`, `.flac`, `.wav`) into the `music/` directory.
+The music will loop continuously.
+3. Enable the feature in `docker-compose.yaml` by uncommenting the music-related environment variables.

 ## Usage

 Once you have completed the setup, you can start the stream with a single command: